Understanding the Causes and Consequences of Natural Gas Explosions

 Gas leaks.
 Most people know that if they smell a foul, sulphuric odor, not unlike rotten eggs, there could be a gas leak nearby.
 But that's a relatively recent development.
-Natural gas itself is completely odorless, so providers are obliged to add an odorant to it as outlined in S. regulation 49CFR, 192.625, “Odorization of gas.”
+Natural gas itself is entirely odorless, so providers are obliged to add an odorant to it as outlined in regulation 49CFR, 192.625, “Odorization of gas.”

 However, certain materials used to create the pipes that transport gas have been known to absorb the odorant, rending it ineffective and causing gas leaks to go unnoticed—with deadly results.